kevinlanzon/bookmark-manager-2/README.md

 ### Instructions

-To run the application run `rackup` and visit `localhost:9292` in the browser.
+To run the application - git clone git@github.com:kevinlanzon/bookmark-manager-2.git then run `rackup` and visit `localhost:9292` in the browser.